criticalpathinstitute/data_curation_template/levels.md

 ### FAIR variables 2
-**Internal: FV2, External: additional variables standardized** Full 2 curation is the same as full 1, but it includes additional variables whose curation is requested after full 1.
+**Internal: FV2, External: additional variables standardized** FV 2 curation is the same as FV 1, but it includes additional variables whose curation is requested after full 1.
+- Mark dataset as "additional variables standardized"

 ### FAIR variables 3
 **Internal: FV3, External: all variables standardized** FV3 curation is the same as FV 1 and 2, but it includes all variables.
 Some dataset may never reach this level.
+- Mark dataset as "all variables standardized"